Defined Benefit (DB) pension policy changes

 What should schemes and employers do now?

-• identify which of their benefits are in scope under the new IHT on pensions regime
+• identify which of their benefits will be in scope for IHT under the new regime

-• They also need to consider when and how to inform members and employees about this change
+• They also need to consider when and how to inform members and employees about this change.
+This is particularly important where members are completing or updating expression of wish forms

 Related Resources